Norovirus, sometimes referred to as the stomach flu, sucks.

 Allow as much screen time as they need: Many of us parents are wary of allowing too much TV or iPad time for our children.
 Trust me, however, an outbreak of norovirus is not the time to get too strict about this.
 Given that they’ll most likely be knocked out and vomiting for the next 24 to 48 hours, I recommend allowing as much Dora, Thomas or "Yo Gabba Gabba" as it takes to distract them from the unpleasant reality they are in.

 Know when to go to the doctor: The last time our daughter got sick, we decided there was little point in taking her to the doctor.
 It was clearly a norovirus-like bug, she didn’t seem in any danger, and we were confident it would pass quickly.
 We didn’t think it was necessary to expose others to the virus.
 However, after 24 hours straight of vomiting every half hour, and being unable to keep a single droplet of liquid down, we began to get concerned about dehydration.
 We took her to the doctor, and the doctor was able to prescribe anti-nausea medication that allowed her to recuperate some lost fluids and begin the road to recovery.
 As mentioned above, she was still in pain from stomach cramps, leg cramps and diarrhea for the next day or so — but it at least stemmed the tide of vomiting.

 Ultimately, dealing with norovirus appears to be a common feature of being a parent these days.
 However, by learning a little bit about how it spreads, what causes it and what you can do to lessen the risk, there’s a good chance you can help keep this menace in check.

-Here’s a video tutorial on more ideas for preventing the spread of norovirus:
+Here’s a video with more tips for preventing and dealing with norovirus: